Ritikdata12/realtime-newsfetchr/README.md

 #### Subscription and Notification:
 - Users can subscribe to a specific news category.
-- A notification service is set up to send updates to users based on their subscriptions.
+- A notification service is set up to send updates to users based on their subscription.

 #### Work flow diagram